walkawayy/TR1X/docs/tr2/README.md

 - added an option to fix M16 accuracy while running
 - added optional rendering of pickups in the UI as 3D meshes
 - added optional automatic key/puzzle inventory item pre-selection
+- added optional fixes for the following gameplay glitches:
+  - QWOP animation
 - changed inventory to pause the music rather than muting it
 - fixed killing the T-Rex with a grenade launcher crashing the game
 - fixed secret rewards not displaying shotgun ammo